chadacious/roku-sabr-demo/README.md

 ### Build and packaging
 - `npm run build` – Compile the app into `dist/` without zipping.
-- `npm run build:prod` – Run the optimizer script that strips debug-only code and produces a lean production bundle.
+- `npm run build:prod` – Run the optimizer script that strips debug-only code, disables debug uploads, and produces a lean production bundle.
+- `npm run build:core` – Copy only the reusable SABR runtime sources into `build/core/` with debug utilities stubbed out (see _Reusing the SABR core_ below).
 - `npm run package` – Compile and create a side-loadable package zip in `dist/`.
 - `npm run watch` – Run the compiler in watch mode for local development.
+- `bsc --project bsconfig.prod.json` – Compile/deploy against the production-pruned sources under `build/prod/` (run `npm run build:prod` first).

 ### Deploy to a Roku device
 Provide your Roku credentials via environment variables: